Oenarion/Ecosystem/RandomWalker/README.md

 # How does it work?
 The algorithm is pretty simple, at the start a random number of walkers is generated at a random position between the boundaries, this walker will either be:
 - Random walkers, at each iteration they choose a random value from the range (-1, 1) and add it to their x and y, effectively doing a random step.
+- Gaussian walkers, the next step is decided taking from a gaussian distribution with a random mean (-5, 5) and random standard deviation (0, 2).
-- Random walkers with perlin noise[^2], the rationale is basically the same but this time the step is decided using a random timestep followed by the computation of the perlin noise for that timestep.
+- Perlin walkers, which use perlin noise[^2], the rationale is basically the same but this time the step is decided using a random timestep followed by the computation of the perlin noise for that timestep.
 Also additional noise is used in the equation to give the walker extra randomicity.

 Random walkers will leave footprints of the last 100 steps they've taken, also a new random walker has a 0.0001% chance to spawn at each iteration, so that the simulation feels more diverse.